-- Memorization is very inefficient, and also less fun - Needs to gain real understandings instead - Needs to be critical about information you receive (even if that comes from a trusted source, or from yourself) - Simple concrete (even extreme) examples often help, when it comes to understanding abstract definitions and theories - Language skills become more important (in conveying an idea, or giving a clear presentation) - Needs to be brave about making mistakes (Mistakes are fine as long as you can catch them; deliberate mistakes are often even desirable in creative processes, because they help eliminate the impossibilities, and help one zero in on the correct way to proceed)
+- Memorization is very inefficient, and also less fun - Needs to gain real understandings instead - Needs to be critical about information you receive (even if that comes from a trusted source, or from yourself) - Simple concrete (even extreme) examples often help, when it comes to understanding abstract definitions and theories - Language skills become more important (in conveying an idea, or giving a clear presentation) - Needs to learn through trial and error (Guesswork plays a much more important role now.
+One needs to learn how to make good guesses.
+That means one should not be afraid of making a failed attempt, for it often take LOTS of attempts before one comes up with a good idea.)